Statistical Inference

 Yield Curve Interpolation

-We first have to transform the parameter space from the principal component space to the latent factor space.
-It is done by latentspace.
-And then, use fitted_YieldCurve to get fitted yields.
+First, transform the parameter space from the principal component space to the latent factor space.
+This is done using latentspace.
+Then, use fitted_yieldcurve to obtain fitted yields.
 Specifically,

-τ0 is a Vector containing the maturities for which we want to calculate fitted yields through interpolation. fitted_yields::Vector{YieldCurve} contains the results of the interpolation.
+fitted_yields = fitted_yieldcurve(tau_vec, saved_latent_params::Vector{LatentSpace}; data_scale=1200)tau_vec is a vector containing the maturities for which you want to calculate fitted yields through interpolation. fitted_yields::Vector{YieldCurve} contains the interpolation results.

 Term Premiums